skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ### Rely on Ibis to translate Python to SQL

 We can now use Ibis to interact with `heart_failure`.
-For example, we can filter rows and select columns from our data.
+For example, we can filter rows and rename and select columns.

 ```python
 heart_failure_filtered = (